tseeker/reconstructed/README.md

     to write to the output.
 By default the message will be `fail requested` followed by the name of the current host.

+#### rename_host

+This action changes the name of the current host.
+It can only be executed once for each host.
+The actual renaming will occur after the script has completed its execution.
+It requires the following field:

+  * `name`: the new name of the host.

 #### set_fact

 This action sets an Ansible fact associated to the current host.
 The following